Bengali Language Movement (Manbhum): Background

-Early days of movement

 At the time of independence of India in 1947, Manbhum district was a part of Bihar.
 From 1948 Bengali speaking peoples of Manbhum district started suffering as restrictions on Bengali language as well as forcible imposition of Hindi language over Bengali speaking people had started.
 Bengali officers of Manbhum district were transferred to the others districts of Bihar, D.I. of school issued notice to teach Hindi from Primary classes, Bengali department was closed in zilla school.
 Installation of notice board in Hindi language become Compulsory for the schools and business establishment.
 Presenting the Domicile Certificate became mandatory for the Bengalis of Manbhum District.
 Hindi was declared as official language of Manbhum District.

 The Movement

 After seeing the plight of Bengali speaking people, a proposal to make the Bengali as the language of Manbhum district has given.
 But it was defeated in 43–55 at the Congress Party on 30 May 1948.
 On 14 June 1948 the Lok Sevak Sangha was established to protect Bengali Language as well as to fight for forcible imposition of Hindi Language over the Bengali Language as the state policy of the then Bihar government.

 The government restricted the use of Bengali language in education to the Bengali speaking people of Manbhum District.
 The government banned rallies also.
 All these incident sparked the protest to the fullest in Manbhum District.

-Lok Sevak Sangha started the agitation in various level.
+The Lok Sewak Sangh conducted a total of three movements to demand the establishment of Bengali language and merger of Manbhum with West Bengal, namely a) Satyagraha Movement from 1949 to 1951, b) Hal Joal Satyagraha and c) Tusu Satyagraha Movement from 9 January to 8 February 1954.